Reaper-Dhan/Cognizance2020/README.md

 ---
 A calculator is a device that performs arithmetic operations on numbers.
 The simplest calculators can do only addition, subtraction, multiplication, and division.
 More sophisticated calculators like scientific calculators can handle exponential operations, roots, logarithms, trigonometric functions, and hyperbolic functions.

-*We have created a calculator that performs all the arithmetic operations and some of the operations that can be performed in scientific calculator.*
+*I have created a calculator that performs all the arithmetic operations and some of the operations that can be performed in scientific calculator.*

 ![Calculator Animation](https://www.clker.com/cliparts/2/6/8/3/15168308841567480746graphing-calculator-clipart.med.png)